top of page

 Therapist

-Drawing upon her experiences in both school and clinical settings, she understands the challenges parents face in navigating their children’s educational, emotional, and mental health needs.
-Leslie creates a warm and non-judgmental space where her clients can feel safe and express their thoughts and feelings openly in order to improve their coping and functioning.
-She practices an eclectic approach to therapy, drawing from various therapeutic models and evidence-based interventions to meet the unique needs of her clients.
-She firmly believes in the importance of tailoring her approach to each client's therapeutic goals.
+Drawing upon her experiences in both school and clinical settings, Leslie understands the challenges parents face in navigating their children’s educational, emotional, and mental health needs.
+She creates a warm and non-judgmental environment where clients can express their thoughts and feelings openly, focusing on improving their coping mechanisms and overall functioning.
+Leslie employs an eclectic approach to therapy, drawing from various therapeutic models and evidence-based interventions, including Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Psychodynamic Psychotherapy to tailor treatment plans to each client's unique needs.
+Leslie is also a member of our comprehensive DBT team.

 Austin Tucker, LCSW-C